-Akane says that becoming a Precure one day before her has gone to Miyuki’s head.
+Akane says that becoming a Precure one day has gone to Miyuki’s head.
 In the dub, Kelsey sarcastically says that Emily’s speech about collecting the charms and saving Jubiland doesn’t sound crazy at all.

 Candy: “Glittertastic!”
 Shut up, Candy.

-Yayoi calls her drawings childish and Miyuki argues that they’re not childish.
+Yayoi calls her drawings childish, and Miyuki argues that they’re not childish.
 She then states that she likes picture books, which are similar.
 Akane suggests that she show everyone in class her drawings because they’re so good.

 In the dub, Lily says her drawings are of her as a superhero and says it’s dumb to imagine that.
 Emily then says it’s not dumb because most people have imagined themselves as superheroes.
 Kelsey says it’d be funny if she found out she really were a superhero.
 They probably changed this just to shoehorn in foreshadowing of something we already know is going to happen….

-Title Change:Rock, Paper, Scissors: Cure Peace!
-Is changed to We Want Peace!
+Title Change:Rock, Paper, Scissors: Cure Peace! is changed to We Want Peace!
 Glitter Peace!